kohei-us/mdds/doc/multi_type_vector.rst

 use of the position hint essentially turns the complexity of O(n^2) in the first example into O(1) in the second one.

-This strategy should work with any of those methods that take a position hint as the first argument.
+This strategy should work with any methods in :cpp:class:`~mdds::multi_type_vector` that take a position hint as the first argument.